Richard John Neuhaus: Political significance

-In later years, Neuhaus compared pro-life activism to the civil rights movement of the 1960s.
+In later years, Neuhaus compared anti-abortion movements to the civil rights movement of the 1960s.
 During the 2004 presidential campaign, he was a leading advocate for denying communion to Catholic politicians who supported abortion.
 It was a mistake, he declared, to isolate abortion "from other issues of the sacredness of life."

 Neuhaus promoted ecumenical dialogue and social conservatism.
 Along with Charles Colson, he edited Evangelicals and Catholics Together: Toward a Common Mission (1995).
 This ecumenical manifesto sparked much debate.

 A close yet unofficial adviser of President George W. Bush, he advised Bush on a range of religious and ethical matters, including abortion, stem-cell research, cloning, and the Federal Marriage Amendment.
 In 2005, under the heading of "Bushism Made Catholic," Neuhaus was named one of the "25 Most Influential Evangelicals in America" by Time magazine.
 The article noted that in several speeches, Bush cited Neuhaus more than any other living authority.
 Bush was reported to have said that the Catholic priest helped him articulate religious ideas.

 Neuhaus was criticized for his political engagement in "theoconservatism".
 Nonetheless, theologian David Bentley Hart reminded his readers that "words like absolutist are vacuous abstractions when applied to" Neuhaus.
 Hart praised the editor of First Things for his willingness to publish "views contrary to his own, and he seems quite pleased that it should do so."

 Neuhaus controversially defended disgraced Marcial Maciel, founder of the Legionaries of Christ, in the pages of First Things.